TheWolfStreet/ags2-shell/README.md

     enable = true;
     # WARNING: Do not use submodules, nix flakes won't see them, use subtrees
     configDir = ../ags2-shell; # Path to this repository
+    # And a few expected things in the environment like bash and which
     extraPackages = with pkgs; [
       dart-sass # Reapplying styles on settings change brightnessctl # Setting brightness